nataliepopescu/verifopt/PATTERNS.md

   ret void
 }
 ```
-- yes?
+- maybe?
 - vtable access is prefaced by two phi nodes, one for the vtable ptr, and one for the concrete struct ptr
 - adding another field to the structs (e.g. `name: &'static str`) does not change this

 ### 7: calling `speak()` from different paths with different possible subsets of the Animal type